atypicalconsortium/SD-Artists-Lexicon-and-Tips/README.md

 # SD-Artists-Lexicon-and-Tips
-Tips and info on how to use Stability AI/Dreamstudio for non-Artists and Artists alike!
+<i>Tips and info on how to use Stability AI/Dreamstudio for non-Artists and Artists alike!</i>

 Hello, and welcome to my repository for Stable Diffusion.